altocodenl/cell/readme.md

 To understand more about the philosophy and purpose of cell, I encourage you to take a peek at [TODIS](https://github.com/altocodenl/todis).
 If you like what you see, then cell might be for you.

-## The data vocabulary: `fourdata`
+## The data representation: `fourdata`

-The starting point of any DIS is information, or data.
+The starting point of any digital information system is information, or data.
 We program computers because they're able to store extremely large amounts of data, transform it extremely quickly and with extremely low error rates, and transmit data exceedingly quickly.
 Programming can and should only be concerned with data.

 To talk about data, we're going to establish a common vocabulary to understand and express data.
 There are many ways to go about this, but we're going to choose the simplest possible one that still allows us to move forward.